The Asian giant hornet, Vespa mandarinia, was detected in a few locations in Canada and Washington State in 2019 and has been re-sighted in May 2020

 Photo credits: the Washington State Department of Agriculture

 In contrast with Citizen Science where residents help scientists develop research, Citizen Action through Science (Citizen AcTS) aims to provide communities with scientific support to solve local problems.
 Specifically since 2016 we have been developing and testing strategies for urban mosquito control.
 The results are extraordinarily encouraging and we are looking for other opportunities.
 To learn more about Citizen AcTS, please proceed to this website.
-[Funding: AMCA Research Fund (pending)]
+[Funding: Multistate ]

 Integrated Strategies for tick and tick-borne disease surveillance

-For NJ Mosquito Control Programs interested in obtaining information about ticks and tick-borne diseases: we are developing a tick collection and identification course that will be integrated into a NJ-wide simultaneous surveillance (a “Tick-Blitz”) in April 2018.
+On May 4th, 2018 we ran a tick collection and identification workshop for professionals in NJ Mosquito Control Programs interested in obtaining information about ticks and tick-borne diseases.
+This training led to a NJ-wide simultaneous surveillance (a “Tick-Blitz”) on May 10th, 2018.
+Over 800 ticks were obtained from all 21 NJ counties.
 For more information contact Andrea Egizi and Jim Occi.
-[Funding: NE IPM (pending)]
+[Funding: NE IPM]

 Insecticide Resistance Management Program for New Jersey

 While insecticide resistance management (IRM) should be a fixture of all vector control programs, it is currently often absent from the strategic plans to control arboviruses.
 Experience from other public health disease vectors and agricultural pests underscore the need for urgent action in implementing IRM in invasive Aedes and Culex mosquitoes in NJ.
 As needed we will create and maintain susceptible colonies and provide support for county level IR testing including examining the molecular mechanisms of local IR.
 [Funding: NJ Office of Mosquito Control Commission – NJ DEP]